AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

 A big arrow to encode the pattern.

 A slot for encoded patterns.
-Place a pattern that has already been encoded in this slot in order to edit it, then click the "encode" arrow.
+To edit an existing pattern, place the pattern into this slot.
+You can click the "encode" arrow to overwrite with new data.

-4 tabs on the right to swap the type of pattern to be encoded between
+4 tabs on the right will choose the type of pattern:

 *   Crafting
 *   Processing